mdes4214/kotlin-fp-arrow-slides/ch8/ch8.md

 }
 ```

+--

-🔍 Program to an interface, not an implementation.
+🔍 Program to an interface (or abstract class), not an implementation.

 ---